fastaccurate/Deep_learning_to_predect_Substance_Abuse/README.md

-# Deep learning to predect Substance Abuse
+# Deep learning to predict Substance Abuse
 Given a input hugedata file predecting wheteher a person is drunk.